dch21/am_I_the_moral_one/README.md

  # Data Visualization

-We used the Recharts API to visualize the demographic data for our quizes, i.e. what conservative people answered on a given moral dilema.
+We used the Recharts API to visualize the demographic data for our quizes, i.e. what answers people of diffrent political ideologies gave on a given moral dilema.
 This data was taken from our Redux state.
 Below are two pictures displaying a sample redux state:

 ![Redux](/readme_files/ReduxState1.png)